victlu/opentelemetry-specification/specification/metrics/api.md

 3. The first character must be non-numeric, non-space, non-punctuation
 4. Subsequent characters must belong to the alphanumeric characters, '\_', '.', and '-'.

-Metric instrument names belong to a namespace, established by the the associated `Meter` instance.  `Meter` implementations MUST return an error when multiple instruments are registered by the same name.
+Metric instrument names belong to a namespace, established by the associated `MetricSource` instance.

+In case where multiple instruments are created with the same name with the same `MetricSource` instance, the API will treat each instrument independantly.
+However, the SDK must decide on how best to merge (or not merge) those measurements as dictated by proper semantics and configuration.

 TODO: [The following paragraph is a placeholder for a more-detailed document that is needed.](https://github.com/open-telemetry/opentelemetry-specification/issues/600)

-Metric instrument names SHOULD be semantically meaningful, independent of the originating Meter name.
+Metric instrument names SHOULD be semantically meaningful, independent of the originating `MetricSource` name.
 For example, when instrumenting an http server library, "latency" is not an appropriate instrument name, as it is too generic.
 Instead, as an example, we should favor a name like "http\_request\_latency", as it would inform the viewer of the